appler1009/xai-balance-menubar/README.md

 ## Setup

 1. Clone the repository
-2. Build with Swift Package Manager: `swift build`
+2. Open `xAI-Balance-Menu.xcodeproj` in Xcode
-3. Run the app: `swift run`
+3. Build and run the project

 ## Usage